 Of course, these important dogs with very important jobs are what we call “service dogs.”

 Under the Americans with Disabilities Act (ADA), a service dog is defined as a canine specifically trained to perform tasks for a disabled individual who would otherwise have trouble completing those tasks.
 This means that service dogs are not adopted as pets, but are there to help their human counterparts with their specific needs.

-Although there are different service dogs who are trained to aid in specific disabilities, they are still separate from therapy dogs and emotional support dogs.
-And even if service dogs can come in all shapes and sizes, they all must share some common traits–intelligence, calmness, and friendliness–and they must be willing and easy to train.
+Although there are different service dogs who are trained to aid with specific disabilities, they’re still separate from therapy dogs and emotional support dogs.
+And even if service dogs can come in all shapes and sizes, they all must share some common traits — intelligence, calmness, and friendliness — and they must be willing and easy to train.

-So without further ado, here are the five best service dog breeds.
+So without further ado, here are five of the best service dog breeds.

-As one of the most popular dog breeds to adopt–and not to mention highly intelligent–it’s not a surprise that Labrador Retrievers make excellent service dogs.
+As one of the most popular dog breeds to adopt -- and not to mention one of the most intelligent -- it's not a surprise that Labrador Retrievers make excellent service dogs.